arazia/Locked-In/README.md

 - A backup and loading function (in case this bricks your windows system)
 - File browsing and removal.
 - A real passion for UI design.
+- Automatic save and load of your game progress.

 ## Requirements
 - Windows (I'm sorry Mac/Linux users)